 The exam for contacts starts out as a typical eye care examination.
-Our optometry practitioner asks you to look into a device and read rows of letters.
+Our optometry or ophthalmologist practitioner asks you to look into a device and read rows of letters.
 Based on the results, our eye doctor can determine the amount of vision correction you require.
 During your eye care exam, you'll be tested for astigmatism and possibly eye health issues.

 Then, you undergo a contact fitting.
 This consists of our eye doctor asking you to look into a machine that measures the dimensions of your eyes.

 Do You Offer Specialized Contacts?